 Start at the back of a bottom branch and wind the lights round the branch to the front then go to the back again and onto the next branch.
 Carry on around the bottom layer of branches and when all have been lit move up to the next layer repeating the process.
 Carry on to the top of the tree.
 In the video I planned on just using one set of lights but ended up using two sets just so that the tree looked spectacular on the video, so the demonstration tree ended up having 3,000 lights.
 Taking the lights all the way to the back of the tree gives depth to the tree and illuminates your decorations to make them really shine out.

 If putting lights onto the tree is too time consuming and seems like hard work why not invest in a pre-lit artificial tree.
 All our pre-lit artificial trees have LED lights, those from The National Tree Company and Puleo have replaceable bulbs.
 The tree lights, as well as the tree, are guaranteed for 15 years so we can send out spares if one should break or not light.
-The trees which feature the Power Connect lighting system are even easier to light as the connections are inside the central pole so come on automatically as you assemble the sections of tree.
 With a standard pre-lit tree each section of tree has to be connected to the previous one with a small 2-pin jack, so an average 210cm (7’) tree will have two connections and with the National Tree trees there will be a spare connection at the top to accommodate a lit tree topper (the tree toppers are only compatible with trees from The National Tree Company).